Guthrie (company): Early history

 Alexander Guthrie was born in the parish of Menmuir in Angus, Scotland, in 1796, son of David Guthrie of Burnside and his wife Margaret Guthrie, née Guthrie.
 He went to Singapore in 1821 to set up a trading branch of Thomas Talbot Harrington and Company.
 Guthrie parted company with Harrington in 1823, and his company was renamed Guthrie and Company in 1833.
 He retired in 1847, handing the firm over to his nephew James Guthrie, and retired to London, where he died unmarried in 1865.
-James Guthrie was born in Tannadice in Angus in 1814, son of Alexander's brother David and his wife, Katharine Grant.
+James Guthrie was born in Tannadice in Angus in 1814, the son of Alexander's brother David and his wife, Katharine Grant.
 James arrived in Singapore in 1829 and became a partner in 1837.
 In 1846, he married Susan Scott, a distant cousin, and had two daughters and a son before Susan's death in Singapore in 1853.
 James left Singapore in 1856 and returned to Britain.
 He retired from the firm in 1876 and died in 1900.
 Other partners included James' nephew by marriage, John James Greenshields, whose mother Margaret Lyall Scott was the sister of Susan Scott.
 Greenshields was born in Liverpool in 1823 and died there in 1873.
 Another was James Guthrie's brother-in-law Thomas Scott, born in Dun, Angus in 1832 and died in Angus in 1902, who became a partner in 1857 and senior partner in 1867.